denizmrtoglu/PlantApp/README.md

    npx expo start
    ```

-3. Scan the QR code:
+3. Scan the QR code that appears in your terminal

-   - iOS: Use the Camera app
-   - Android: Use the Expo Go app's QR scanner

-4. The app will automatically load on your device through Expo Go

 Note: Some features might have limitations in Expo Go due to native dependencies.